oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 an HTML document response, processed by the user agent.
-If the HTML response is served directly as the result of the redirection request, any script included in the HTML document will execute with full access to the redirect URI and the credentials (e.g. authorization code) it contains.
+If the HTML response is served directly as the result of the redirection request, any script included in the HTML document will execute with full access to the redirect URI and the artifacts (e.g. authorization code) it contains.
 Additionally, the request URL containing the authorization code may be sent in the HTTP Referer header to any embedded images, stylesheets and other elements loaded in the page.

-The client SHOULD NOT include any third-party scripts (e.g., third- party analytics, social plug-ins, ad networks) in the redirection endpoint response.
-Instead, it SHOULD extract the credentials from the URI and redirect the user agent again to another endpoint without exposing the credentials (in the URI or elsewhere).
+The client SHOULD NOT include any third-party scripts (e.g., third- party analytics, social plug-ins, ad networks) in the redirect URI endpoint response.
+Instead, it SHOULD extract the artifacts from the URI and redirect the user agent again to another endpoint without exposing the artifacts (in the URI or elsewhere).
 If third-party scripts are included, the client MUST ensure that its own scripts (used to extract and remove the credentials from the URI) will execute first.